armory/docs/content/en/cd-as-a-service/tutorials/external-automation/webhook-github.md

 ## Deploy your updated process

-Navigate to your `docs-cdaas-demo` directory.
+Navigate to your `docs-cdaas-sample` directory.
 Make sure you have logged in using the CLI (`armory login`).

 Deploy the using the `deploy-webhook.yml` file.